apluslms/a-plus/exercises/README.md

 	* `max_points` (optional): The maximum exercise points (positive int).
 		Overrides any maximum points reported by test actions.
 	* `view_type`: A dotted name for an exercise implementation
+	* `personalized`: (optional) if true, personalized exercise instances must be pregenerated and each user is then assigned an instance of the exercise
+	* `generated_files`: (required if personalized) set a list of generated files for a personalized exercise.
+Each list item defines the following settings:
+		* `file`: filename of the generated file
+		* `key`: key for accessing the file in HTML templates
+		* `url_in_template`: if true, template variable includes a URL to download the generated file
+		* `content_in_template`: if true, template variable includes the content of the generated file
+		* `allow_download`: if true, the generated file can be downloaded from the web
+	* `generator`: (required if personalized) settings for the generator program that creates one new instance of the exercise.
+At least `cmd` must be set.
+		* `cmd`: command line as an ARRAY that is used to run the generator.
+			Mooc-grader appends the instance directory path to the argument list and the generator is expected to write files into the directory.
+The file names should be listed under `generated_files` setting so that mooc-grader is aware of them.
+The Django command used to pregenerate exercises is `python manage.py pregenerate_exercises course_key</exercise_key>`.
+		* `cwd`: if set, this sets the current working directory for the generator program.
+Start the path from the course directory (course key as the first directory).

 	Rest of the attributes are exercise type specific.